All Episodes

 They're afraid of alienating government.

-Well, the Escalade's a big mama.
+Well, the escalade's a big mama.

-Uh there's nothing uh, you know, it's not a little bubble car out there.
+There's nothing, you know, it's not a little bubble car out there.

-That's a lot of them are being turned into that.
+You know, with a drivetrain that's about a block long and so forth, a lot of them are being turned into that.

 So they've got to be between a rock and a hard place.

-They've got these legacy legacy health care costs.
+They've got these legacy health care costs.

 The point of this is that there is a move afoot for as many companies as possible to shed their health care plans and turn it over to the government and let the government run it.

-And believe me, there are people from Nancy Pelosi on down that would be happy.
+And believe me, there are people from Nancy Pelosi on down that would be happy, Hillary Clinton on down, that would be happy to do it for you.

 And the headline here, who's the real Obama?

-So add this to the liberal side of the stories on Barack Obama.
+And Mort Zuckerman's no conservative, so add this to the liberal side of the stories on Barack Obama.

-And he starts out, why not Obama?
+He starts out, why not Obama?

 I mean, millions of people are inspired by him.